dojo/docs/developer/design/loader.rst

     doSomeStuff(3);
   });

-...is not equivalent at all!
-The AMD expression will cause both "other modules" to be resolved (executed) before any of the doSomeStuff applications.
+...is not equivalent at all since it will cause both */my/other/* modules to be resolved (executed) before any of the doSomeStuff applications.

 The v1.6- build system rewrites module text so that it can be injected into a script element yet honor the code path described above.
 Here's a sketch (this isn't exactly how the v1.6- build system packages modules, but it's enough to get